 Piazza XX Settembre

 XX Settembre Square today houses the fruit, vegetable, fish, and typical products market.
-Among the many interesting buildings stands out the “Venetian House,” built-in Gothic style, with mullioned windows and three-light windows that adorn the walls and, in particular, the facade.
+Among the many interesting buildings stands out the “Venetian House,” built-in Gothic style, with mullioned windows and three-light windows that adorn the walls, particularly the facade.
 The nineteenth-century “Antivari-Kechler Palace” overlooks the opposite side of the square.

 Udine is also a convenient starting point for those who want to visit Friuli Venezia Giulia and take day excursions, as it is located one hour away from the sea, one hour from the Carnia or Travisiano mountains, one hour from Pordenone, and one hour from Trieste.